iAART/aart/README.md

 #### Images:

+##### Stationary and axisymetric source profiles:

-Once the lensing bands and ray-tracing have been computed.
-Following the same parameters in aart_params.py, an image can be produced using a defined analytical profile by simply running
+Once the lensing bands and the rays have been computed, an image can be produced using a defined analytical profile by simply running

   <code> >> python radialintensity.py </code>

-One may add custom profiles in aart/aart_func/intensity_f.py, and modify radialintensity.py accordingly.
 The datasets inside the resulting file are:

 * bghtsn: The intensity at each point in the image.
-It follows the order of the lensing band.

-If an equatorial profile is used
+You can add a custom radial profile in <em>rprofs\_f.py </em>, and modify <em>intensity\_f.py</em> accordingly.

+##### Non-stationary and non-axisymetric source profiles:

+As the dataset produced after ray tracing contains all the information of the BL coordinates, one can also use an analytical non-stationary and non-axisymetric source profiles in <em>rprofs\_f.py </em>, and modify <em>intensity\_f.py</em>, <em>iImages.py</em> and <em>iMovies.py</em> accordingly, to produce images (that use the entire history of the profile) and movies.

+One can also use a precomputed equatorial profile.
+AART currently implements profiles computed with inoisy.
+The example includes a test case (<em>inoisy.h5</em>), for which one can simply run by

   <code> >> python iImages.py </code>